6 things I've learned in my first 2 years of business.

 My mindset is now in a much better place than it was two years ago, but that's because I've taken the time to work on myself before doing anything else.
 Even if that means taking time off here and there for self care.

-Now, I want to share the 6 important things that I've learned in my first 2 years of being an entrepreneur.
+Here are 6 important things that I've learned in my first 2 years of being an entrepreneur:

 When I started my business I was drowning in the whole "you need to quit your 9-5 to be successful in your business" belief system.
 I became so discouraged because I knew that wouldn't happen any time soon, yet I wanted to grow my business.
 You need money to start and maintain a business and if you're not making money in your business, where are you going to get it?
 Also, do NOT max out your credit cards or take out a loan to work with a coach, mentor, or anyone who is promising you the world.
 You need to focus on YOUR financial needs first.
 Don't let anyone else tell you otherwise.
 If they do, it should be a major red flag!